-What Is a Card-Not-Present Transaction and Why It Costs More
+What Is a Card-Not-Present (CNP) Transaction and Why It Costs More

 In today’s digital world, if a customer doesn’t have a form of payment in hand, they can still make purchases.
 How?
 Making a purchase without being physically present is called a card-not-present (CNP) transaction.